-We look forward to your participation in the virtual Annual Meeting.
-Whether you plan to attend the virtual Annual Meeting or not, you can be sure your shares are represented at the virtual meeting by voting over the Internet or by telephone, as instructed in the Notice Regarding Availability of Proxy Materials or proxy card.
-If you received a Notice Regarding the Availability of Proxy Materials in the mail, you may also request a paper proxy card to submit your vote by mail if you prefer.
+We look forward to your participation in the Annual Meeting.
+Whether you plan to attend the Annual Meeting or not, you can be sure your shares are represented at the Annual Meeting by voting over the Internet or by telephone, as instructed in the Notice Regarding Availability of Proxy Materials or proxy card.
+If you received a Notice Regarding the Availability of Proxy Materials in the mail, you may also request a paper copy of the Proxy Materials and proxy card to submit your vote by mail if you prefer.